Marketing career path: from specialist to CMO

 Step 3: VP of marketing

 A VP of marketing builds and manages high-performing marketing teams and oversees the implementation of marketing strategies to strengthen an organisation’s market position.
-They drive results, growth, retention, and brand identity – essentially ensuring marketing efforts and messaging lands where it should.

-• Leadership & business administration
+• Leadership and business administration

-• Project management & communication
+• Project management and communication

-• Strategic planning & sales growth
+• Strategic planning and sales growth

-• Client acquisition & relationship marketing
+• Client acquisition and relationship marketing

-• Consumer marketing & customer centricity
+• Consumer marketing and customer-centricity

-• Data-driven marketing & analytics
+• Data-driven marketing and analytics

-• Application of marketing technology (MarTech) stacks (such as artificial intelligence)
+• Application of marketing technology (martech) stacks (such as artificial intelligence)

 • Managing digital offerings and innovation